 Since 2017, it seems like the year of experiencing homestay for us.
 With Norwood Greens and the Lodge at Wah in Palampur, Casa Coorg, Peepal Tree Kabini and several others.
-And just when the year ended with a great stay experience with Jaswant Niwas in Jodhpur, Rajasthan, little did we know soon we will be experiencing yet another homestay.
+And just when the year ended with a great stay experience with Jaswant Niwas staying here for 2 days in Jodhpur, Rajasthan, little did we know soon we will be experiencing yet another homestay.
 This time, it was The Courtyard Homestay Chikkamagaluru.

 Over the past several years we have traveled to many different weekend getaways from Bangalore.
 These include Coorg, B R Hills, Pondicherry, Goa, Hampi, Mahabalipuram, Ooty, Munnar, Alleppey, Mysore, Kabini etc. But we didn’t have a chance to visit Chikkamagaluru so far.
 One thing that we clearly know, was that when we head to this town of coffee, we are going to stay in a coffee estate.
 And that also in a homestay.
 Since we have heard a lot about the traditional homestay experience in Chikkamagaluru.

 So finally, last weekend we stayed with The Courtyard Homestay Chikkamagaluru.
 This homestay has all the elements that one looks for in a homestay.
 To start with, the house is done in a very traditional Karnataka style.
 Located at one side of an almost 10 cares coffee estate, it is a small and beautiful cottage.
 The center of attraction in the house is the central courtyard.
 As it’s name suggests.
 On the front side of the courtyard lies the living area.
 With traditional sofa and wooden swings, this is a perfect setup for a family to spend some time together leisurely.
 On either side of the courtyard lies the entrance to two rooms.
 Thus, in total there are 4 rooms in the Courtyard Homestay Chikkamagaluru.